HyperTag/documentation/src/content/cloud-destinations/google-adwords.md

 ## Getting Started with Google AdWords and MetaRouter

-### Adwords Side
+### AdWords Side

-Once you create an Adwords account, you'll need to find your Conversion ID.
+Once you create an AdWords account, you'll need to find your Conversion ID.
 To do this, you'll need to click the wrench icon in the upper right hand corner of your screen.
 It should look something like this:

 ![Adwords1](/images/Adwords1.png)